A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 Afternoon: Arrive and settle in

 Aim to arrive by 3 or 4pm if you can.
-Drop your bags, change into comfortable shoes, and walk straight to the Pier.
+Drop your bags, change into comfortable shoes, and walk straight to the pier.

 5:00pm: The Fairhope Municipal Pier

 The pier is the heart of Fairhope.
 A long wooden walk out into Mobile Bay with a rose garden, a fountain, a small beach, and one of the best sunset views on the Gulf Coast.
+Walk to the end.
+Look out over the bay.
+This is the moment most visitors realize why people fall in love with this town.

 7:00pm: Dinner at Sunset Pointe

-Order the crab balls with remoulade sauce, fried green tomatoes, and any fish off the daily catch.
-If you’re feeling generous, the Eastern Shore Bouillabaisse is a bowl of local seafood that tastes like the bay itself.
+Drive to Sunset Pointe at Fly Creek Marina, about ten minutes from downtown.
+Order the crab balls with remoulade, fried green tomatoes, and any fish off the daily catch.
+If you are feeling generous, the Eastern Shore Bouillabaisse is a bowl of local seafood that tastes like the bay itself.
 The Bushwacker is the cocktail to order.
+The dining deck is the best seat in the house, and reservations are recommended on weekends.

 Saturday